Foundations for the future

 Gonzaga remains committed to educating the whole person and preparing students for a lifetime of reflection and ethical decision-making.
 Through the College of Arts and Sciences and the Schools of Business Administration, Education, Engineering and Applied Science, Nursing and Human Physiology, and Professional Studies, Gonzaga’s 5,041 undergraduates choose from more than 75 majors and programs to reach their academic dreams.
 Gonzaga University’s distinguished tradition of humanistic, Catholic, and Jesuit education recognizes that all human beings have the same sacred origin, nature, and inherent dignity inclusive of race, sexual orientation, gender, religion, nationality, economic status, or other differences.
 The University strives to provide an inclusive environment in which all members can reap the educational and experiential benefits of a diverse community whose members reflect a variety of cultures, backgrounds, ideas, and values.

 The Gonzaga experience

-Gonzaga requires freshman and sophomore students to live on campus in one of 24 residence halls and apartment buildings, and residence life is the foundation upon which Gonzaga’s strong sense of community is built.
-Campus life is an exciting and adventurous blend of meeting the challenges brought on by maintaining a rigorous academic schedule while fully embracing the vibrant social atmosphere of spending time with close friends.
+Gonzaga requires freshman and sophomore students to live on campus in one of 24 residence halls and apartment buildings.
+Residence life is the foundation upon which Gonzaga’s strong sense of community is built.
+Campus life is an exciting and adventurous blend of meeting the challenges of maintaining a rigorous academic schedule while fully embracing the vibrant social atmosphere of spending time with close friends.